Creating Compound Indexes for Multi-Field Filtering

 - Latency Profiling: Wrap execution in

 performance.now()to measure start/end deltas.
-Cross-reference metrics against IndexedDB Architecture & Advanced Patterns standards to guarantee sub-50ms latency on datasets exceeding 10k records. - Range Isolation Verification: Confirm
+Target sub-50 ms on datasets exceeding 10k records with a well-selected compound index. - Range Isolation Verification: Confirm

 IDBKeyRangecorrectly isolates target records.
 Inspectcursor.valuepayloads to ensure no post-fetch.filter()calls are masking inefficient queries. - Memory & Callback Safety: Verify the